 - Investigating the structural basis for E2–E3 recognition within the ubiquitin system, between the N-terminal domains of TRIM proteins and protein interaction partners.

-- Linking the complexes formed at the C-terminal and N-terminal domain and get a detailed picture of how TRIM proteins regulate stem cell development.
+- Linking the complexes formed at the C-terminal and N-terminal domains, and getting a detailed picture of how TRIM proteins regulate stem cell development.

-- Transfer the knowledge to other TRIM proteins involved in immunity.
+- Transfering the knowledge to other TRIM proteins involved in immunity.

-- Develop and improve methods for integrated structural biology.
+- Developing and improving methods for integrated structural biology.